 - Pre-event preparation: None

-- Post-event work: Individual research and action planning (up to X hours)
+- Post-event work: Individual research and action planning (approximately 1-3 hours)

 Please click the links below for more information about this masterclass:

 – Wessex AHPs and senior nurses may attend as fee payers if places are available

 If you do not meet the target audience criteria but have additional experience that you feel would be appropriate for you to attend this course, please contact us.

 – Provide an overview of why the NHS needs to change